marcopeg/amazing-postgresql/projects/how-to-observe-a-table-in-postgres/README.md

 # Build the project and run the unit tests
 make test

+# Build the project and populate it with dummy data
+# so that you can play with it using a client like PSQL
+make seed

 # Stop the running PostgreSQL and remove the container
 # (data is still persisted to the local disk)
 make stop